 During 2019, the operating results of Casino Queen continued to decline, the secured debt of Casino Queen was sold to a third-party casino operator at a discount and the Company no longer expected the loan to be repaid.
-Thus, because the Company did not expect Casino Queen to be able to repay the \$13.0 million of principal due to the Company under the Casino Queen Loan, the full \$13.0 million of principal was written off at March 31, 2019.
-The Company has recorded an impairment charge of \$13.0 million through the consolidated statement of income for the year ended December 31, 2019 to reflect the write-off of the Casino Queen Loan.
+Therefore, the Company recorded an impairment charge of \$13.0 million through the Consolidated Statement of Income for the year ended December 31, 2019 to reflect the write-off of the Casino Queen Loan.